red15/insights-client-role/README.md

 RHEL 8 platform-python path: **/usr/libexec/platform-python**

 This is only required when managing RHEL 8 systems with Ansible version 2.7 or lower.

+**Note on managing RHEL 6 SELinux systems:**

+Almost all uses of Ansible that target SELinux machines require that the python module 'selinux' is installed.
+On RHEL that module is provided by the rpm 'python-selinux'.
+This rpm will need to be installed prior to using this role on RHEL 6 (it is already included in RHEL 7).

 Role Variables / Configuration
 --------------